FOUNDFONT™ and the Art of Typographic Archaeology

 Andy Hayes here from Hucklebuck Design Studio.
 The subject for this tutorial will revolve around a pet project of mine called FOUNDFONT™.
 Foundfont™ is dedicated to typographic archaeology as well as the use of found typography within design.
 It’s about extracting unique type for specific design needs or creating complete type sets based on found examples.
 FOUNDFONT™ offers typefaces but also hopes to inspire designers to do their own digging.
+It is a bit similar to a form of land work, before performing the process, it needs a specific criterion for it to proceed as planned.
+Read more information about Archaeologists and find one near you.

 In this tutorial we’ll talk about what makes a good FOUNDFONT™ source and the steps to creating your own usable vector characters from found samples.